KimtaiKogoKevin/yolo/explanation.md

 **WORKDIR /app** _set the working directory  of the second base image from the second build stage_

-**COPY  - -from=builder /app /app**  _Copies all the content in the app directory to the app directory of the second build stage, in this way the already installed dependencies are added to the second build stage, which reduces the size of the image by a considerate amount_
+**COPY  - -from=builder /app /app**  _Copies all the content in the app directory of the fitst build into the app directory of the second build stage, in this way the already installed dependencies are added to the second build stage, which reduces the size of the image by a considerate amount_

 **CMD [ “npm”, “start” ]** _This command starts the application by running the start script in the package.json file_